oracle-livelabs/developer/sqlcl-mcp-server-intro/4-build-a-react-app.md

 ## Introduction

-In this Lab you will use your LLM agent and the SQLcl MCP server to create a starter web application.
-The sample web application in this lab uses the React library.
+In this Lab you will use Cline and the SQLcl MCP Server to create a starter web application.
+The example in this Lab generates a React-based sample web application.
+However, should you decide, you an opt for a framework/library of your choosing.

 Estimated Time: 12 minutes